valkyrie-collab/C_Programming/README.md

 # To get desire number of bits one must create mask of number of bits required "mask = ~(~0 << bits);"

 # To find move bits for the give number is "(num >> (position + 1 - bits)) & mask" to get the desire bits

+# use of "#ifndef <NAME> then #define <NAME> /*content*/ #endif" A header file contains this is to prevent the content in the header file to again re initialize which can cause error.
+To avoid the same header file to re-initialize it is given; ifndef mean <Is it not define yet?> there are other but